-SF12 shall ensure that, although authenticated users can have access to memories using commands in package mode, they cannot access directly their contents.

-When package mode is entered a full EEPROM (O2) erase is performed.
-Access to the device memories are limited by test algorithms.

-- M12.1 the EEPROM (O2) tests are read/write functions controlled via a test interface.

-- M12.2 CPU ROM (O1) data no access.

-- M12.3 Crypto ROM (O3) data no access.

-- M12.4 CPU RAM no write access.

-- M12.5 Crypto RAM no write access

-The Strength of Function claimed for the Protected Test Memory Access in Package Mode is high.
+- SF12 shall ensure that, although authenticated users can have access to memories using commands in package mode, they cannot access directly their contents. - When package mode is entered a full EEPROM (O2) erase is performed.
+Access to the device memories are limited by test algorithms. - M12.1 the EEPROM (O2) tests are read/write functions controlled via a test interface circuit but do not allow the user data to be read since they are in an encrypted form. - M12.2 CPU ROM (O1) data no access. - M12.3 Crypto ROM (O3) data no access. - M12.4 CPU RAM no access. - M12.5 Crypto RAM no access - The Strength of Function claimed for the Protected Test Memory Access in Package Mode is high.

-6.1.13 Security Functions Based on Permutations/combinations 188 Security function SF1 and SF11 are based on mechanisms using permutation and/or combination properties.
-189 Therefore, the resistance of SF1 and SF11 should be evaluated against attacks using brute force techniques.
-190 Parts of SF10 use problematic or permutational effects and is included in the Strength of function analysis [ESOF].
-191 Further details on these mechanisms and on the Strength of Function Analysis performed by ATMEL can be found in [ESOF].
+6.1.13 Security Functions Based on Permutations/combinations

+- Security function SF1 and SF11 are based on mechanisms using permutation and/or combination properties. - SF2, SF12 and SF9 include some memory hardware encryption mechanisms, and can be considered as using permutation and/or combination properties. - SF7 and SF9 include active shield mechanisms, and can be considered as using permutation and/or combination properties. - SF10 deals with cryptographic operations, and can be considered as using permutation and/or combination properties. - Therefore, the resistance of SF1, SF2, SF7, SF9, SF10, SF11 and SF12 should be evaluated against attacks using brute force techniques. - Further details on these mechanisms and on the Strength of Function Analysis performed by ATMEL can be found in [ESOF].